Non 12 Step Drug Rehab – Alternative Treatment Options & Support Groups

 Non 12 step rehab centers offer an alternative recovery program to the Alcoholics Anonymous treatment model.
-They do not adhere to the AA spiritually-based format.
+However, they do not adhere to the AA spiritually-based format.

-This page contains a list of alternative recovery programs that do not use the Steps of Alcoholics Anonymous.
-They are for people who either don’t like the spiritually centered AA approach, or have tried the AA method before and were unsuccessful.
+This page contains a list of alternative support programs that do not use the Steps of Alcoholics Anonymous.
+They are for people who either don’t like the spiritually centered AA approach or have tried that method before and were unsuccessful.

-For the past 65 years, the twelve-steps of Alcoholics Anonymous have been the cornerstone of most treatment centers clinical philosophy.
-Recently, however, a few facilities choose to offer an alternative for people who have tried AA already and failed or who consider themselves atheists or agnostics.
+For the past 86 years, the twelve steps of Alcoholics Anonymous have been the cornerstone of most treatment centers’ clinical philosophy.
+However, a few recently chose to offer an alternative for people who have tried AA already and failed or consider themselves atheists or agnostics.

-Historically, the Steps of AA has been considered an integral part of over 95% of all drug and alcohol programs.
-Some treatment experts contend the steps are a great recovery support group, but they are not actually treatment.
+Historically, the Steps of AA have been considered an integral part of over 95% of all drug and alcohol programs.
+Some treatment experts contend the steps are a great recovery support group, but not treatment.
 Alternative rehab programs offer a holistic, therapeutic, clinical approach.
-They often use an evidenced-based philosophy, which focuses primarily on cognitive behavioral therapy.
+They often use an evidence-based philosophy, which focuses primarily on cognitive behavioral therapy.

 - It is considered religious